 Cost of Vehicle Registration

-- The vehicle registration fee is $125 per year, plus a $4.95 shipping and handling fee.
+- The vehicle registration fee is $130 per year.

-- Lost permits will incur a $125 replacement fee.
-As mentioned above, permits may be transferable to your new vehicle.
+- Lost permits will incur a replacement fee.
+As mentioned above, permits may be transferred to your new vehicle.

-- You must contact the Department of Public Safety parking office with all new vehicle information.
+- You must contact the Department of Public Safety with all new vehicle information.

-- In the case of a new license plate for the same vehicle, or a new vehicle, the Department of Public Safety must be notified to avoid a violation and $50 fine.
+- In the case of a new license plate for the same vehicle, or a new vehicle, the Department of Public Safety must be notified to avoid a $50 fine.